-NAME, ADDRESS, TELEPHONE NUMBER OF ATTORNEY OR PARTY WITHOUT ATTORNEY FOR COURT USE ONLY

-SUPERIOR COURT OF CALIFORNIA, COUNTY OF INYO

-PLAINTIFF/PETITIONER:

-DEFENDANT/RESPONDENT:

-REQUEST AND DECLARATION FOR DISQUALIFICATION OF MEDIATOR CASE NUMBER:

-- 1. Complete this form. - 2.
-Attach a verified statement of the facts constituting the grounds for disqualification.
-Mere conclusions are insufficient. - 3.
-Present at the earliest opportunity after discovery of the facts constituting grounds for disqualification. - 4.
-Serve copies of the statement on each party or his or her attorney who has appeared and on the mediator. - 5.
-Submit copy to the ADR Administrator.

-I HEREBY DECLARE THAT: (mediator's name) was selected/assigned as the mediator in this case on .
-I have demanded that the mediator disqualify himself/herself.
+NAME, ADDRESS, TELEPHONE NUMBER OF ATTORNEY OR PARTY WITHOUT ATTORN EY FOR COURT USE ONLY SUPERIOR COURT OF CALIFORNIA, COUNTY OF INYO PLAINTIFF/PETITIONER: DEFENDANT/RESPONDENT: REQUEST AND DECLARATION FOR DISQUALIFICATION OF MEDIATOR CASE NUMBER: INSTRUCTIONS: Complete this form.
+Attach a verified statement of the facts constituting the grounds for disc insufficient.
+Present at the earliest opportunity after discovery of the facts constituting.
+Serve copies of the statement on each party or his or her attorney who submit copy to the ADR Administrator. ng grounds for disqualification.
+I HEREBY DECLARE THAT: (mediator's name) was selected/assigned as the mediator in this case on I have demanded that the mediator disqualify himself/herself.
 The mediator has failed to do so.
-I object to the mediation process before this person on grounds that the person (or in the case of #1, 3, 4, 5, or 6, an immediate family member):

-1. Has personal knowledge of disputed evidentiary facts.

-- 2. Has served as a lawyer in this case or in another case involving the same issues or served as a lawyer for or gave advice to a party in this case. - 3.
-Has a financial interest in the subject matter in this case or with a party to the dispute. - 4.
-Is a party to this case, or an officer, director, or trustee of a party. - 5.
-Has a familial relationship with an attorney in this case. - 6.
-Is in private practice of law with a lawyer in this case. - 7.
-Has a permanent or temporary physical impairment preventing him/her from properly conducting the mediation process.
+I object to the mediation process before this person on grounds that the person (or in the case of #1, 3, 4, 5, or 6, an immediate family member): ☐ 1.
+Has personal knowledge of disputed evidentiary facts. $\ \square$ 2.
+Has served as a lawyer in this case or in another case involving the ne same issues or served as a lawyer for or gave advice to a party in this case.
+3. Has a financial interest in the subject matter in this case or with a party to the dispute.
+4. Is a party to this case, or an officer, director, or trustee of a party.
+5. Has a familial relationship with an attorney in this case.
+6. Is in private practice of law with a lawyer in this case.
+7. Has a permanent or temporary physical impairment preventing hir mediation process. m/her from properly conducting the Or that I: 8.
+Believe his/her recusal would further the interests of justice.
+9. Substantially doubt his/her capacity to be impartial, or a person as vare of the facts might reasonably entertain a doubt that he/she would be able to be impartial. , and on the factor might reacontably ☐ 10.
+Believe his/her participation would jeopardize the integrity of the court or the mediation process Other (specify): count of the modulation process.
+I declare under penalty of perjury under the laws of the State of California that the fo pregoing is true and correct.
+(TYPE OR PRINT NAME) (SIGNATURE OF DECLARANT) (DATE)

-Or that I:

-- 8. Believe his/her recusal would further the interests of justice. - 9.
-Substantially doubt his/her capacity to be impartial, or a person aware of the facts might reasonably entertain a doubt that he/she would be able to be impartial. - 10.
-Believe his/her participation would jeopardize the integrity of the court or the mediation process. - Other (specify): - I declare under penalty of perjury under the laws of the State of California that the foregoing is true and correct.

-(TYPE OR PRINT NAME)

-(SIGNATURE OF DECLARANT)

-(DATE)